Many people admire the secretive owl. Their concealment and nocturnal lifestyle add to their allure, as most of us never see them.

 These types of owls in Maryland prefer to stay close to home, frequently rarely venturing beyond a 10-mile radius.
 Although their territory frequently overlaps with that of the great horned owl, they avoid being in the same region as them.
 Great horned owls will attack barred owl eggs, young birds, and occasionally adults.

-Barred types of owls in Maryland enjoy mixed and mature trees near water, especially if there are wide uninterrupted tracks of the forest.
+Barred types of owls in Maryland enjoy mixed and mature trees near water, especially if there are wide, uninterrupted tracks of the forest.
 During the day, you could see them roosting in trees during a trek.
 They are most active at night, though, when hunting.

-Their distinctive hooting call has been described as sounding like, “who cooks for you?
+Their distinctive hooting call has been described as sounding like, “Who cooks for you?
 “Who prepares for you?
 During courtship, a mated pair will execute a duet of various hoots, honks, caws, and gurgles.

 3. Eastern Screech-Owl

 The patterns on their feathers, regardless of color, give excellent camouflage for blending in with tree bark.
 Although their name implies that they make a shrieking or screaming sound, this is not the case.
-Instead of hooting, they create thrilling sounds or “whinnies” that sound like high-pitched horses.
+Instead of hooting, they create thrilling sounds or “whinnies” like high-pitched horses.

 4. Great Horned Owl